 Investigative Journalism Trainings

-Next-IJ is offering a series of three online investigative journalism trainings between June and September 2025, designed to help European journalists strengthen their expertise in data journalism, investigative techniques, and the ethical and legal frameworks essential to impactful reporting.
+Next-IJ is offering a series of three online investigative journalism trainings between March and May 2026, designed to help European journalists strengthen their expertise in data journalism, investigative techniques, and the ethical and legal frameworks essential to impactful reporting.

 Each training is led by investigative journalists and researchers from OCCRP and Transcrime-Università Cattolica del Sacro Cuore, and will explore advanced tools and techniques for uncovering financial crime, political corruption, and transnational trafficking.
-Participants will gain practical skills in data-driven investigations—and selected attendees will receive a stipend to support their participation in an in-person Investigathon in Milan in 2026.
+Participants will gain practical skills in data-driven investigations—and selected attendees will receive a stipend to support their participation in an in-person Investigathon in 2026.

 Trainings Dates and Deadlines